 Our founder, Lady Sue Ryder, was a humanitarian who was dedicated to the relief of suffering.
 Her work started in WWII, helping people displaced from their homes as a result of war.
-After the war she widened the scope of her work, supporting people in need of palliative and neurological care across the UK and internationally.
+After the war she widened the scope of her work, supporting people in need of support across the UK and internationally.

 Watch this video about her life and legacy